GuyTito/shopbag/README.md

 # shopping_tracker(ShopBag)

 A simple grocery list app to track items and prices as you shop.
+Items are stored locally in the indexedDb of the browser.
+[Start using](shopbag.netlify.app)